 Sam looked at Dean apologetically and then hung his head.
 "I'm sorry."

-Dean pushed himself off the wall and, holding his bleeding side, he walked over to Sam.
+Dean pushed himself off the wall and, holding an arm across his bleeding chest, he walked over to Sam.
 "What's going on, Sam?"

 "I'm sorry, Dean, but I have to do this."
-Sam drew back a bloody fist and landed a blow to Dean's jaw, sending him tumbling back to the floor.
+Sam drew back a bloody fist and landed a blow to Dean's jaw, sending him tumbling back to the floor unconscious.

 Sam walked out of the building and headed to the street.
 He went to the car and grabbed his duffel.
 With a hung head, he walked out to the alleyway and fell to his knees, praying to the one angel that they all feared, that they all knew could end it all.
 He prayed to Lucifer.